nerdconf/shitcoin-data/index.md

 ## 1. General Information

-CryptoTracker Extension is a browser extension that allows users to view information about tokens on the Solana network.
+Shitcoin Finder extension is a browser extension that allows users to view information about tokens on the Solana network directly from X desktop.
 We are committed to protecting our users' privacy and being transparent about data collection and usage.

 ## 2. Data Collection